 A progress report is due to the Honors Center at 5pm on the Friday of the 8th week of each semester you are taking thesis credits (e.g., HON490, HON491).
 This means that if you complete your project in one semester, you need to turn in one progress report.
 If you work on your project for two semesters, you will need to submit two progress reports.
 The progress reports should include any changes to the project and progress made since the proposal or last progress report.
 Your supervisor and the Honors Director need to approve each progress report.

 You and your supervisor should agree upon a detailed timetable for the completion of your project and for the submission of sections or drafts.
 Unlike most papers or projects that you will have undertaken in your courses, the "final draft" that you submit to your committee in advance of your defense is very unlikely to be the final version.
 Instead, committee members typically demand further revisions before approving the final version of the thesis or project.
 It is therefore very important that you submit your thesis/project to your committee members well before the end of the semester!

 As you near completion of the work, you must undertake at least one public presentation or performance of your work, to take place no later than the last day of classes.
 All graduating Commonwealth Scholars are required to present a professional conference poster of their work at Honors Convocation in May.
+If your thesis or project does not fit a poster format (for example, a sculpture or 3D design project), please contact the Honors office, and we will find a table or other suitable way of displaying your work.
 This poster presentation is sufficient to meet the requirements of the Commonwealth Honors Program.
 However, many students also present their work in other settings, such as: